Adobe World Headquarters: San Jose Semaphore

 Adobe's Almaden Tower is also notable for having the "San Jose Semaphore," an installation consisting of four rotating lights created in 2006 by artist Ben Rubin.
 The lights rotate every 7.2 seconds according to a code; the pattern was deciphered in 2007 by Mark Snesrud and Bob Mayo, who discovered the final message being Thomas Pynchon's The Crying of Lot 49.
 The duo published a whitepaper chronicling their process of decoding.

-As of 2012, a new riddle was displayed; the new code was deciphered in 2017 by high school teacher Jimmy Waters from Tennessee.
-He noticed that a particular sequence in the code might represent an audio silence.
-Running the full sequence through audio software and changing the pitch, he heard Neil Armstrong's One small step for man speech from the 1969 Apollo moon landing.
+A new riddle was displayed in 2012; and the new code was deciphered in 2017 by high school teacher Jimmy Waters from Tennessee.
+Waters noticed that a particular sequence in the code might represent an audio silence.
+Running the full sequence through audio software and changing the pitch, he heard Neil Armstrong's "One small step for man" speech from the 1969 Apollo Moon landing.

+On 11 May 2023, a new riddle was put up on the San Jose Semaphore.